Physician Assistant Studies M.S.

 - Completion of prerequisite courses, with a grade of “B” or better: Anatomy (or Anatomy and Physiology I) (4); Physiology (or Anatomy and Physiology II) (4); Biochemistry (3); Microbiology (4); college-level statistics in any discipline (3) and medical terminology (minimum 2 units, 3 preferred).

-- No online labs accepted for science courses.
+- As a result of COVID-19, online labs will be accepted for the 2020-2021 application cycle.
 Anatomy, Physiology, and Microbiology all require labs.

 - Organic Chemistry is not a substitute for Biochemistry.